asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

 * Alice and Bob enter a bridge together.
 Asterisk sends a re-INVITE to Alice and to Bob with the formats that are in common.
 * Alice responds to the re-INVITE with a failure response (488)

-!!! tip
+/// tip
 Variants to test: Bob rejects the re-INVITE; both Alice and Bob reject the re-INVITE

-[//]: # (end-tip)
+///

 * Asterisk sends an UPDATE request (if Alice/Bob support it) with the previous SDP (see RFC 6337, section 3.4)
 * Asterisk transcodes media between Alice and Bob